Offside (ice hockey): Delayed offside rule

 If any individual player is in an offside position, their entire team is offside.
 A delayed offside occurs if the puck is passed or shot into the offensive zone while an attacking player is offside but has not been touched by a member of the attacking team.
 In most leagues, the attacking team may "tag up" by having all players exit the offensive zone.
 At that point the offside is waved off and they may re-enter the offensive zone in pursuit of the puck.
 If a member of the attacking team has control of the puck while offside, a linesman will stop play and a faceoff will be held at the faceoff spot nearest the point of the infraction.
 Typically, this means the spot closest to the blue line if the puck is carried into the zone, or in the case of a pass, the spot closest to where the pass originated.
 If a linesman judges that the attacking team acted to force a deliberate stoppage in play by going offside, they can move the faceoff into that team's defensive zone.

 If a goal is scored from a shot (at the neutral or defensive zone) that creates a delayed offside, the goal will be denied, even if the attacking team clears the offensive zone before the puck enters the goal.

 Immediate offside rule

-Under the immediate offside rule, an infraction occurs when a play is offside, even if the attacking team does not control the puck.
-Some levels of hockey use this rule and stop play instead of starting a delayed offside.
+Under the immediate offside rule, an infraction occurs and play is stopped as soon as a play is offside, even if the attacking team does not control the puck.
+Some levels of hockey use this rule, such as younger divisions of minor hockey sanctioned by USA Hockey.

-At some levels, such as younger divisions of minor hockey sanctioned by USA Hockey, the delayed offside rule is replaced by the immediate offside rule in which the linesman will stop play as soon as a play goes offside, regardless of whether or not the attacking team is in possession of the puck.

 Exceptions

-Under both NHL (Rules 83.1 and 83.2) and IIHF (Rule 7) rules, there is one condition (two under NHL rules) under which an offside can be waved off even with players in the attacking zone ahead of the puck.
+Under both NHL and IIHF (Rules 83.1 and 83.2) rules, there are two conditions under which an offside can be waved off even with players in the attacking zone ahead of the puck.